rodmonic/DragonWoodAI/README.md

 #### NEAT Process

 Now we have a technique selected and before we go into the important step of input encoding I thought it would be good to cover at a high level how the environment, agent and reward function are going to be used with this technique.
-All of the below is implemented using the  package.

 1. A network is provided by the NEAT algorithm.
 1. This network is then passed to the Dragonwood game and assigned to the Alice player.